What is Vitamin A?

 Some fats are needed in the diet to help absorb all the sources of vitamin A. The daily vitamin A recommended for adult males is 900 micrograms and 700 micrograms for adult women.

-In animal sources, vitamin A is found as a retinol which is the ‘active’ type of vitamin A. Liver of animals including fish liver is a very good source of it.
-Other animal sources are- egg yolks (not white) and dairy products such as milk (including human breast milk), cheese and butter.
+In animal sources, vitamin A is found as retinol which is the ‘active’ type of vitamin A. Liver of animals including fish liver is a very good source of it.
+Other animal sources are- egg yolks (not white) and dairy products such as milk (including human breast milk), cheese, and butter.
 Meat from the animal’s muscles is not a good source.

 Plant sources contain vitamin A in the form of carotenoids which should be converted into retinol during digestion before the body uses it.
 Carotenoids are pigments that give plants their green color and red or orange color of some fruits and vegetables.

 The sources of vitamin A plants include mango, papaya, many squashes, carrots, sweet potatoes and maize (but not the white type).
 Other good sources of vitamin A are red palm oil and buriti palm oil.
 (Note: Vitamin A is destroyed if the color of these oils is boiled to remove it.)

 Some fruits and vegetables are easier to digest than others, and it has been found that dark green vegetables such as spinach are difficult to digest.
 Mashing after cooking these vegetables makes them easier to digest.
 When mashed they can be added to staples and can be easily fed to children who hate eating vegetables.